University Testing

 FairTest's work to reduce the role of standardized tests as gatekeepers to higher education has never been more important - nor has it had as much support.
 Nationwide, scores of colleges and universities are reexamining their admissions policies and de-emphasizing test scores.
 Visit the following pages to learn more about our work on university testing reform:

-- "merit-based" scholarship programs such as the National Merit Scholarship,
+- Test Score based scholarship programs such as the National Merit Scholarship.

 - GRE, GMAT, MCAT, computerized testing, the predictive validity of the SAT, and a comparison of the SAT I/SAT II/ACT, and links to Examiner articles on test score misuse.